Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 Queues and stacks are other kinds of list with a different  access to data.

-#### TCollection_Queue

-This is a structure, where items are added at the end and removed  from the front.
-The first item entered will be the first removed (**FIFO**  structure: First In First Out). *Queue* is a generic class which depends  on *Item*, the type of element in the structure.

 #### TCollection_Sequence

 This is a sequence of items indexed by an integer.
 Sequences have about the same goal as unidimensional arrays  (*TCollection_Array1*): they are commonly used as elementary data  structures for more complex objects.
 But a sequence is a structure of *variable  size*: sequences avoid the use of large and quasi-empty arrays.
 Exploring a  sequence data structure is effective when the exploration is done *in sequence*; elsewhere a sequence item is longer to read than an array item.
 Note also that sequences are not effective when they have to support numerous  algorithmic explorations: a map is better for that.

 *Sequence* is a generic class which depends on *Item*,  the type of element in the sequence.

-#### TCollection_Set

-This is a collection of non-ordered items without any duplicates.
-At  each transaction, the system checks if there are no duplicates.

-A set generates the same result as a map.
-A map is more  effective; so it is advisable to use maps instead of sets.

-*Set* is a generic class which depends on *Item*,  the type of element in the set.
-Use *SetIterator* iterator to explore a *Set* structure.

-#### TCollection_Stack

-This is a structure where items are added and removed from the top.
-The last item entered will be the first removed.

-*Stack* is a generic class which depends on *Item*,  the type of element in the structure.
-Use a *StackIterator* iterator to explore a *Stack* structure.

 @subsubsection occt_fcug_3_1_3 Generic Maps